two photos of Tulum vs Cancun beaches, showcasing each city's best beaches

 If you’re coming solo, go to Tulum; you’ll meet some new friends and enjoy it more.

-If you’re coming with a loved one, I’d recommend either going to Cancun or staying in Isla Mujeres for a more intimate atmosphere compared to Cancun.
+If you’re coming with a loved one, I’d recommend going to Puerto Morelos, a small beach town close to Cancun.
 Or go to Tulum instead and stay at a boutique hotel, even better!

-If you’ve never traveled anywhere before, you could go to either; I recommend Cancun slightly more than Tulum to those coming from the US or Canada and are nervous about seeing somewhere new for the first time.
+If you’ve never traveled anywhere before, you could go to either; I recommend Cancun slightly more than Tulum to those from the US or Canada who are nervous about seeing somewhere new for the first time.
 Otherwise, I’d recommend Tulum!

 Subscribe to Travel Hiatus!